bbauska/W3Cx-2of5/README.md

         if your content is tabular like a catalog, a calendar, or a price list, then the table element is the correct markup.

 -   <b>Linearized logical source order
-    <b>The order of the HTML content should make sense even without the
+    </b>The order of the HTML content should make sense even without the
     CSS.
     Benefits are numerous as it *works best*: